Randy Ferbey: Teaming up with Brad Gushue

-In April 2010, Randy Ferbey announced he would be joining Brad Gushue's team effective for the 2010-11 curling season.
+In April 2010, Randy Ferbey announced he would be joining Brad Gushue's team effective for the 2010–11 curling season.
 Ferbey will skip the team, but throw third rocks like he had been with his former team.
 Previous third, Mark Nichols, will be bumped up to the second position and Ryan Fry will play lead.
 Jamie Korab, the past lead on Team Gushue, decided to take a year or two off.
 In an ironic twist, the final game played by the Ferbey four would be against Gushue in the quarterfinals of the 2010 Players' Championships.
 Ferbey lost to Gushue 8–3.
 In their first event as a team, the rink lost to Thomas Lips in the final of the 2010 Baden Masters.

 In December 2010, Randy Ferbey and David Nedohin announced they would team up once again in an attempt to play in the 2011 Boston Pizza Cup for a chance to represent Alberta at the 2011 Tim Hortons Brier.

 On February 9, 2011, Randy Ferbey announced his time curling with Brad Gushue had come to an end.
 He stated he knew after the Canadian Open Grand Slam Event, he was done curling with them.

 The final season and retirement

 In the 2011–12 curling season, Ferbey teamed up with longtime teammate David Nedohin, who threw fourth stones.
 Ferbey skipped at third position, and Ted Appelman and Brendan Melnyk played as second and lead, respectively.
 They fared rather well on the World Curling tour, winning The Shoot-Out and finishing second at the Cactus Pheasant Classic.
 However, they failed to qualify for the playoffs at the 2011 World Cup of Curling and the 2011 BDO Canadian Open of Curling.

 Ferbey decided to retire from competitive curling after attempting to construct a team that might be able to qualify for the 2013 Olympic Trials, a plan which ultimately failed when Nedohin decided to form his own team.
 He was inducted into the WCF Hall of Fame in 2014.

+In 2023 Ferbey and his Team Ferbey rinkmates (David Nedohin, Scott Pfeifer and Marcel Rocque) were inducted into Canada's Sports Hall of Fame.